Updated December 4, 2020

-Every K-12 student will be engaged for the entirety of a typical school day.
-Pre-K students will receive live instruction, but given the unique needs of our youngest learners, more time and focus will be spent on small group interaction and parental support.
+Every K-12 student is engaged for the entirety of a typical school day.
+Pre-K students receive live instruction, but given the unique needs of our youngest learners, more time and focus will be spent on small group interaction and parental support.

-To ensure schools design a school day that best meets the needs of their unique student body, the district has created parameters that define a set of district standards, and also give schools flexibility in designing the school day to best meet the needs of their school community.
-The specifics of students' schedules will be provided to families by school staff.
+To ensure schools best meet the needs of their unique student body, the district has defined a set of standards that provide schools flexibility in designing the school day to best meet the needs of their community.
+The specifics of students' schedules are provided to families by school staff.

 In the spring of 2020, CPS provided educators with guidance, tools, resources, and professional learning to support with remote learning implementation.
 In July, CPS launched the SY20-21 Instructional Priorities Summer Learning Series, designed to focus on clarifying the CPS instructional vision and providing shared, flexible learning opportunities for teachers and administrators.
-CPS will also produce a SY21 Remote Learning Guide that provides updates to remote learning expectations and useful information on how to strengthen the remote learning experience for all students.
-Finally, CPS is committed to providing ongoing professional learning support to help schools transition to remote learning, including resources on instructional technology best practices, content-specific learning, and preliminary digital curricular resources.
+CPS also produced an SY21 Remote Learning Guide that provides updates to remote learning expectations and useful information on how to strengthen the remote learning experience for all students.
+CPS is committed to providing ongoing professional learning, including resources on instructional technology best practices, content-specific learning, and preliminary digital curricular resources.

-CPS is following the district's regular grading policies, with students earning letter grades based on standards mastery.
+For SY20-21, CPS returned to its regular grading policies, with students earning letter grades based on standards mastery.
 The district will provide additional guidance on unique grading scenarios that could arise due to the impacts of COVID-19.

-The district's Chicago Connected initiative will provide free high-speed internet service to approximately 100,000 CPS students for four years.
-Eligible families will be contacted over the summer through direct mail, emails, robocalls, and text messages.
+The district's Chicago Connected initiative provides free high-speed internet service to approximately 100,000 CPS students for four years.
+Eligible families were contacted over the summer through direct mail, emails, robocalls, and text messages.
+Principals have been provided a roster of students who are eligible for Chicago Connected.
 Families should contact their school for assistance.
-Principals have been provided a roster of students who are eligible for Chicago Connected.

 Families should contact their school's principal to request a device.
 They can also contact the district's IT Helpdesk at 773-417-1060 for additional assistance.